-The European upper crust (domains 7-11 in Fig. 4c and Table 1) is thicker, but has a similar density on average (20 km and 2700 kg/m3), compared to the Adriatic upper crust (12 km and 2700 kg/m3, domains 14, 15 and 17 in Fig. 4c and Table 1).
-The densities given for the European and Adriatic crusts are averages of the density domains that comprise them.
-The thickest regions of upper crust can be found around the Bohemian massif in the northern foreland and the Briançonnais Terrane and Tauern Window in the Alps reaching a thickness of up to 30 km, whilst thinned upper crust with thicknesses of only 4 km is found below the Adriatic Sea and the Ivrea Zone.
-Multiple density domains in the upper crust correspond to known tectonic features in the modelled region such as the Variscan domains of Saxothuringia (2670 kg/m3) and Moldanubia (2700 kg/m3), the massifs of Bohemia (2740 kg/m3) and Vosges/Black Forest (2660 kg/m3) that lie close enough together in the model to be grouped, the Briançonnais Terrane (2790 kg/m3) and the Apennine belt (2720 kg/m3).
-However, in the Alps and the Adriatic Sea the modelled density domain boundaries do not correspond to specific tectonic features.
-The Alps are divided roughly

-North East (2740 kg/m/3) to South West (2670 kg/m3), being denser in the NE, while the Adriatic Sea is split roughly North (2660 kg/m3) to South (2700 kg/m3), being denser in the south.
+The modelled configuration of the European upper crust is thicker but a similar density on average (20 km and 2700 kg/m3), compared to the Adriatic upper crust (12 km and 2700 kg/m3).
+The thickest regions of upper crust can be found around the Bohemian massif in the northern foreland and the Brianconnais Terrain and Tauern Window in the Alps at up to 30 km thick, whilst thinned upper crust is modelled below the Adriatic Sea and the Ivrea Zone at only 4 km thick.
+Multiple density domains in the upper crust correspond to known tectonic features in the modelled region such as the Variscan domains of Saxothuringia (2670 kg/m3) and Moldanubia (2700 kg/m3), the massifs of Bohemia (2740 kg/m3) and Vosges/Black Forest (2660 kg/m3) that lie close enough together in the model to be grouped, the Ivrea Body (2790 kg/m3) and the Apennine plate (2720 kg/m3).
+However, in the Alps and the Adriatic Sea the density domain boundaries modelled were found not to correspond to specific tectonic features.
+The Alps are divided roughly North East (2740 kg/m/3) to South West (2670 kg/m3), denser in the NE and the Adriatic Sea is split roughly North (2660 kg/m3) to South (2700 kg/m3), denser in the south.

-The configuration of the European lower crust (domains 19 and 20 in Fig. 4c and Table 1) is of similar thickness, but less dense on average (10 km and 2860 kg/m3) than the Adriatic (10 km and 2910 kg/m3; domains 21, 23 and 24 in Fig. 4c and Table 1).
-The lower crustal Alpine root is thicker and denser (2950 kg/m3 and 34 km) than in the rest of the region.
-Density domains within the lower crust show less correspondence with known tectonic features than those in the upper crust.
-Of the domains in the lower crust only two correspond roughly to tectonic features, one to the Saxothuringian Variscan domain (2920 kg/m3) and the other to the Briançonnais Terrane (3100 kg/m3).
-A large region of similar density within the lower crust exists, mostly in the European Plate, covering an area including the Moldanubian Variscan domain, the Bohemian Massif and the Western and Eastern Alps (2800 kg/m3).
-The central Alps and the Western Po Basin are also grouped as a region of similar density (2950 kg/m3).
+The modelled configuration of the European lower crust is of similar thickness, but less dense on average (10 km and 2860 kg/m3) compared to the Adriatic (10 km and 2910 kg/m3).
+It was found necessary to model the lower crustal Alpine root thicker and denser (2950 kg/m3 and 34 km) than the rest of the region.
+Density domains within the lower crust correspond less with known tectonic features than those in the upper crust.
+Of the domains in the lower crust only two correspond roughly to tectonic features, one to the Saxothuringian Variscan domain (2920 kg/m3) and one to the Ivrea Body (3100 kg/m3).
+A large region of similar density within the lower crust exists, mostly on the European Plate, covering an area including the Moldanubian Variscan domain, the Bohemian Massif and the Western and Eastern Alps (2800 kg/m3).
+The central Alps and the western Po Basin are also grouped as a region of similar density (2950 kg/m3).
 As with the upper crust, the lower crust beneath the Adriatic Sea is split roughly North (2750 kg/m3) to South (3040 kg/m3) with a denser domain in the south.
-Some lower crustal density domains in the European and Adriatic plates have been modelled as low as 2800 kg/m3 (domain 20 in Fig. 4c and Table 1) and 2750 kg/m3 (domain 23 in Fig. 4c and Table 1) respectively, and although necessary to fit the gravity anomaly, these values are similar to upper crustal density values.
+Lower crustal densities on the European and Adriatic plates have been modelled as low as 2800 kg/m3 and 2750 kg/m3 respectively and although necessary to resolve the gravity anomaly, these values are more similar to upper crustal density values.
 The other density domains in the lower crust of the region have values that would be expected for this depth level.